clab/dynet/swig/README.md

 }
 ```

-which keeps track of the previously allocated `ComputationGraph` and deletes it for you.
+which keeps track of the previously allocated `ComputationGraph` and deletes it
+whenever you request a new one.

 ### `std::vector`s